Transgressions and Chern characters in coarse homotopy theory

 We define the associated non-equivariant algebraic coarse $K$-homology and the corresponding Borel equivariant algebraic coarse $K$-homology by specializing the definitions from \cref{okhphherthertgeg9} to $K\cX^{G,\ctr}_{\bC}$.

 Let $ \Add_{\C}\to \Add_{\C,2,1}$ be the $(2,1)$-category of $\C$-linear additive categories, functors and equivalences.
 The functor represents the Dwyer-Kan localization at the equivalences \cite{Bunke:ab}.
-If we assume that $\bC$ admits all AV-sums, then by restriction to wide subcategories in \eqref{hjfhiquhqwuiehfew24} the functor $\ell \bV_{\bC}^{G,\ctr}$ has an extension with transfers
+If we assume that $\bC$ admits all AV-sums, then by restriction to wide subcategories in \eqref{hjfhiquhqwuiehfew24}, then by the arguments of \cite[Sec.
+10]{coarsek} the functor $\ell \bV_{\bC}^{G,\ctr}$ has an extension with transfers

 Applying $K^{\Cat_{\Z}}H_{\cL^{1}}$ (which factorizes over \eqref{fwedqwdeqdqewdqwd} since it sends equivalences to equivalences) we get an extension

 The latter allows to define the Borelification map

 by \cref{jgoijowerfewrfewfwfwef} and the Borelification of the comparison map